MAJKA BURHARDT: BIO

 Majka Burhardt has a passion for creating unusual connections.
 As an author, professional climber, filmmaker, and entrepreneur, Majka has spent two decades exploring the globe—usually by hand and foot—and her stories of challenge, humanity, and the fine line between extreme and acceptable risk continue to inspire audiences everywhere.
-She is the founder and director of Legado, an international organization working to catalyze legacy-driven leadership to support the flourishing future of people and biodiversity in Africa.
+She is the founder and director of Legado, an international organization working to protect the world’s most threatened mountain ecosystems by empowering the peope who call them home.

 As a keynote speaker, Majka addresses a diverse group of organizations and companies.
 Her clients have included Google, Nespresso, the Utah Council for Citizen Diplomacy, the Commonwealth Club, Banff Film and Book Festival, Colorado Environmental Coalition, universities and colleges throughout North America, and many others.